 - "Running the Business" matters that are deeply ingrained into how businesses work, like intellectual property, compliance and employment issues.

-- "Betting the Business" matters that are critical to the success of the company, such as antirust or securities litigation, bankruptcy, or IPO.
+- "Betting the Business" matters that are critical to the success of the company, such as antitrust or securities litigation, bankruptcy, or IPO.

 This hierarchy has an implicit value attribution, whereby matters that can be outsourced have a lower value, because, arguably, they can be performed by anyone with fundamental legal training.
 Clients therefore expect these kinds of legal services to cost the least out of the different layers of service.

-Mark Chandler, General Counsel, Cisco Systems, Inc. noted that in every industry, including legal services, the cost model (what is paid for a service) and the value model (the value provided by that service) have to be mutual.
+Mark Chandler of Cisco Systems, Inc. noted that in every industry, including legal services, the cost model (what is paid for a service) and the value model (the value provided by that service) have to be mutual.
 "This mutuality creates low cost solutions," he stated.
 "As you differentiate legal services, you move to cost-value models where it doesn't make sense to pay first year associates $160,000 to train them."

 Large Client Case Study: Cisco Systems, Inc.